What is the UCard?

 - barcode technology - your library number is printed as a barcode on your UCard.
 This technology is only used by the 5-College Library System

 - iClass "Smart Card" technology - your UCard contains a contactless smart chip and antenna.
-This technology is currently used everywhere the UCard is accepted with the exception of pay-for-print and photocopy stations.
+This technology is currently used everywhere the UCard is accepted with the exception of off-campus merchants.

 - magnetic stripe technology - your UCard has a magnetic stripe on the back of the card.
-This technology is currently used to access the majority of services associated with the card, including all debit transactions, non-residential door access, and recreational facilities access.
+This technology is currently used to access the majority of services associated with the card except vending, online door access, and some laundry readers.